German government response to the COVID-19 pandemic: Economic stimulus measures

 On 1 March 2020, finance minister Olaf Scholz stated that the government was prepared for a stimulus package to mitigate the economic impact of the pandemic.
 On 3 March, Markus Söder, Minister President of Bavaria and leader of the CSU, and the German Minister for Economics, Peter Altmaier, pushed for financial help for companies affected by the virus.

 On 9 March, Angela Merkel's administration announced measures to cushion the economic blow.

 On 6 April 2020, the KfW launched a new Quick Loan Program (Schnellkredit) in response to the effects of the pandemic on small businesses.
-The program presented benefits like two free years of repayment, 10-year period to repay the loan, and the KfW would assume one hundred percent of the risk from the loan.
+The program presented benefits like two free years of repayment, 10-year period to repay the loan, and the KfW would assume one hundred per cent of the risk from the loan.
 The maximum amounts a company could apply for under the program were 675,000 euros for companies with less than 10 employees, 1,125,000 euros for companies between 10 and 50 employees, and up to 1,800,000 euros for companies with more than 50 employees.
 According to the IMF, state guarantees were 24.8% of Germany's 2020 GDP.

 On 22 April, the federal cabinet approved the German stability programme.
 This programme presented a projection of the government's planned budgetary spending to deal with the COVID-19 crisis.
 The planned package pledged 60% of their 2019 GDP in fiscal impulse (job and wage security), tax deferrals, and liquidity assistance.
-Their proposed package was larger than other country's like the United States, The United Kingdom and France.
+Their proposed package was larger than other country's like the United States, the United Kingdom and France.
 The programme included plans to spend 3.5 billion euros on health equipment and vaccine development, as well as presenting funding for job security and loan plans with the KfW.

-On 29 June, the German parliament passed the €130 billion stimulus package that had been adopted by the government on 12 June.
-Actions include a temporary reduction in VAT until the end of 2020, and a bonus for families with children amounting to €300 per child, to be paid in two instalments of €150 in September and October 2020.
+On 12 June, the federal government adopted a €130 billion stimulus package which included a temporary reduction in VAT until the end of 2020, and a bonus for families with children amounting to €300 per child, to be paid in two instalments of €150 in September and October 2020.
+The measure was informally referred by Scholz as Wumms or "oomph", a term that took hold in German public discourse.
+The German parliament passed the package on 29 June.